-Threatened Knowledge discusses the practices of knowing, not-knowing, and not wanting to know from the middle ages to the twentieth century.
+Threatened Knowledge discusses the practices of knowing, not-knowing, and not wanting to know from the Middle Ages to the twentieth century.

-In times of ‘fake news’, processes of forgetting and practices of non-knowledge have sparked the interest of historical and sociological research.
+In times of "fake news", processes of forgetting and practices of non-knowledge have sparked the interest of historical and sociological research.
 The common ground between all the contributions in this volume is the assumption that knowledge does not simply increase over time and thus supplant phases of not-knowing.
 Moreover, the contributions show that knowing and not-knowing function in very similar ways, which means they can be analysed along similar methodological lines.
-Considering the implied juxtaposition between emotions and rational thinking, the role of emotions in the process of knowledge production has often been trivialised in more traditional approaches to the subject.
+Given the implied juxtaposition between emotions and rational thinking, the role of emotions in the process of knowledge production has often been trivialized in more traditional approaches to the subject.
 Through a broad geographical and chronological approach, spanning from prognostic texts in the Carolingian period to stock market speculation in early-twentieth-century United States, this volume demonstrates the important role of emotions in the history of science.

 Table of Contents

 1. Introduction: Practices of Knowing and Ignoring from the Middle Ages to the Twentieth Century

 Part 1.
 Negotiating Uncertainties and the Reliability of Knowledge

 2. What (not) to Read in Times of Crises.
 Responses to the First Index of Banned Books (c.500 to c.1100)

 Irene van Renswoude